The Benefits of Sudoku for the Brain, According to Science

 However, board games or mentally demanding games such as Sudoku are usually very relaxing.
 As such, if you’ve had a stressful day, taking 10 minutes to do a simple Sudoku can help clear your mind and activate it so that you can return to work recharged.

 The importance of exercising the brain

-Research has shown that daily learning, such as playing games like Sudoku, stimulates the brain, improves brain function and prevents cognitive decline.
+Research has shown that daily learning, such as playing games like Sudoku, stimulates the brain, improves brain function, and prevents cognitive decline.
 All of this translates into well-being.

 That well-being, in turn, means greater resistance to forgetfulness and memory impairment.
 You’ll be more alert and your abilities will remain powerful for a long time.

-The set of activities such as Sudoku which you can do to exercise your brain are known as brain gymnastics.
+Activities such as Sudoku which you can do to exercise your brain are known as brain gymnastics.
 They’re widely used to strengthen and develop skills such as creativity.

 Enjoy the benefits of Sudoku for your brain!

 You’ve already seen some of the benefits of Sudoku for your brain.
 Can you imagine how sharp you’d be if you’d been completing Sudokus since childhood?

 Still, it’s not too late.
 You can start now and encourage your children to play the game.
 In addition to improving their brain function, it’ll improve their quality of life.
 The benefits will stay with them forever, helping prevent cognitive decline.It might interest you...